-All contractors conducting QC/QA sampling and testing for KDOT projects are responsible for the annual calibration and verification of their equipment by an AASHTO Accredited Laboratory using NIST traceable equipment, or by some other NIST traceable source (see Appendix C for calibration and verification frequencies).
-Calibrations and verifications required more often than every 12 months may be conducted by the contractor if the equipment is checked annually by an AASHTO Accredited Laboratory.
+All contractors conducting QC/QA sampling and testing for KDOT projects are responsible for the annual calibration and verification of their equipment by an AASHTO Accredited Laboratory, calibration service, or the equipment manufacturer using NIST traceable equipment, or by some other NIST traceable source (see Appendix C for calibration and verification frequencies).
+Calibrations and verifications required more often than every 12 months may be conducted by the contractor if the equipment is checked annually by an AASHTO Accredited Laboratory, calibration service or equipment manufacturer.
 Equipment will be made available to the District Materials Engineer for spot checks of the calibrations when necessary.